ek360/Movie-Web-app/readme.md

-# Movie browsing Web Application
+# Movie browsing Web Application(Submission for before 11/10/20)

 ## Description
 The Movie web app has functionalities of user authentication(registering, login, logout), commenting and browsing movies by their ranking.